EvolveWork/EvolveWork-hugo/content/evolve/index.md

 + A training room
 + Another room
 + The balcony
-+ The hallway between the two spaces
++ The hallway between the two spaces (you can take a chair out there)

 ## Details